ssitu/ComfyUI_restart_sampling/README.md

 * A quoted string percentage value followed by a percent sign (i.e. `"25%"`) — note that this refers to the percentage of sampling, not the percentage of steps that have elapsed.

 You may freely mix the different formats.
 For example, `[2, 2, -500, "10%"], [3, 2, 5.3, -3]` would be a valid sequence.
 Note: Random numbers used for example only, not recommended.

+**Special segment values**:

+* Enter `default` to use the default segment list.
+* Enter `a1111` to emulate A1111 WebUI's segment calculation behavior.
+For full emulation, enabled chunked mode, set both schedulers to `karras` and the sampler to `heun`.

+### Chunked Mode

+When chunked mode is enabled, the sampler is called with as many steps as possible up to the next segment.
+When disabled, the sampler is only called with a single step at a time.
+Some samplers such as SDE samplers, momentum samplers, second order samplers like dpmpp_2m use state from previous steps - when called step-by-step, this state is lost.
+Using chunked mode may make those samplers more accurate.

+*Note*: Using SDE or momentum samplers with restart is likely not an improvement over normal sampling.

 ## Visual Example